greenelab/knowledge-graph-review/manuscript.md

 Unsupervised extractors often treat different biomedical relationships as multiple isolated problems.
 An alternative to this perspective is to capture all different types at once.
-Clustering is an approach that accomplish this concept of simultaneous extraction.
+Clustering is an approach that performs simultaneous extraction.
-Percha et al. used a biclustering algorithm on generated dependency parse trees to group sentences within PubMed abstract [@CSiMoOrI].
+Percha et al. used a biclustering algorithm on generated dependency parse trees to group sentences within PubMed abstracts [@CSiMoOrI].
 Each cluster was manually curated to determine which relationship each group represented.
 This approach captured 4,451,661 dependency paths for 36 different groups [@CSiMoOrI].
 Despite the success, this approach suffered from technical issues such as dependency tree parsing errors.
-These errors resulted in some sentences not being captured by the clustering algorithm [@CSiMoOrI] and future clustering approaches should consider simplifying sentences to prevent this type of issue.
+These errors resulted in some sentences not being captured by the clustering algorithm [@CSiMoOrI].
+Future clustering approaches should consider simplifying sentences to prevent this type of issue.

 Overall unsupervised methods provide a means to rapidly extract relationship asserting sentences without the need of annotated text.
 Approaches in this category range from calculating co-occurrence scores to clustering sentences and provide a generalizable framework that can be used on large repositories of text.
-Full text has already been show to meaningfully improve the performance of methods that aim to infer relationships using cooccurrences [@DGlWGDEt], and we should expect similar benefits for machine learning approaches.
+Full text has already been shown to meaningfully improve the performance of methods that aim to infer relationships using cooccurrences [@DGlWGDEt], and we should expect similar benefits for machine learning approaches.
-Furthermore, we expect that simplifying sentences would improve unsupervised methods and should considered as an initial preprocessing step.
+Furthermore, we expect that simplifying sentences would improve unsupervised methods and should be considered as an initial preprocessing step.

 | Study | Relationship of Interest |
 | --- | --- |